zdravkov/kendo-docs/api/dataviz/chart.md

 ### series.color `String|Function`

 The series base color.
+The supported values are:

-Accepts a valid CSS color string, including hex and rgb.
+* CSS color string, including hex and rgb
+* function(point) - user-defined function that will be evaluated for each point.
+Returning `undefined` will assume the default series color.

 #### Example - set the chart series color as a hex string
     <div id="chart"></div>